 “First rule: Don’t play the Spanish.
 He would torment you with Berlin till you pass out.
 Choose a line that suits your style and engage him in hand-to-hand combat,” the coach said.
 Now was it the right advice?
 Just think.

-That’s what Hikaru Nakamura did against Carlsen himself and lost in their blitz game at the recent Zürich Chess Challenge (Check out the video for Round 5–Ed.).
+That’s what Hikaru Nakamura did against Carlsen himself and lost in their blitz game at the recent Zürich Chess Challenge.

 In the month’s update on e4 e5 openings at ChessPublishing.com Viktor Mikhalevski offers a fascinating analysis of the encounter.
 Here is a glimpse:

 (I have simplified it a bit and added a little explanation for the sake of younger readers.)

 Hikaru Nakamura – Magnus Carlsen Zurich Chess Challenge (Blitz) 2014

 An exciting game.
 But Nakamura did not play the critical line.* So how should he have played?
 If you are a subscriber and check out the site, you will find the answer.
 Here is a field map for players who have just begun to learn theory.